JetBrains/kotlin-web-site/docs/topics/faq.md

 ### Are there any books on Kotlin?

-There are a number of books available for Kotlin.
-Some of them we have reviewed and can recommend to start with.
-They are listed on the [Books](books.md) page.
-For more books, see the community-maintained list at [kotlin.link](https://kotlin.link/).
+There are a number of books available for Kotlin and its libraries.
+See the community-maintained list at [kotlin.link](https://kotlin.link/).

 ### Are any online courses available for Kotlin?